 Here is an excerpt: “In the Gospels, Jesus is more likely to be referred to (or actually to refer to Himself) by the title “Son of Man.”
 Most Christians today think that this title, Son of Man, designates Jesus’s human nature, while the title “Son of God” refers to His divine nature.
 That was indeed the interpretation of most of the Fathers of the Church… but I will show that the opposite was the case in the Gospel of Mark.
 “Son of God” referred to the king of Israel, the earthly king of David’s seat, while “Son of Man” referred to a heavenly figure…”

-Boyarin goes on to say that by the 1st Century C.E. in many Jewish minds, that divine figure merged with the expectation of a returning Davidic-king.
-Which is why every time Jesus (Yeshua) referred to Himself as “the son of man” Jews, who did not believe that Jesus (Yeshua) was this Son of Man, sought to stone Him for blasphemy.
+Boyarin goes on to say that by the 1st Century C.E. in many Jewish minds, that divine figure merged with the expectation of a returning Davidic king.
+This is why every time Jesus (Yeshua) referred to Himself as “the Son of Man” Jews, who did not believe that Jesus (Yeshua) was this Son of Man, sought to stone Him for blasphemy.
 But make no mistake, they understood the term “son of man” to refer to the promised divine yet human Messiah (spoken of by Daniel).
 This explains why John wrote, “By this you know the Spirit of God: every spirit that confesses that Jesus Christ (Yeshua Messiah) has come in the flesh is from God.”
-(1 John 4:2) And everyone who does not, is of the spirit of antichrist.
+(1 John 4:2) And everyone who does not, is of the spirit of antichrist.”

 How Does Coming in the Flesh Depict Divinity?